oracle/tribuo/docs/PackageOverview.md

    with a subclass of Output that represents the appropriate type of response.
   - Feature - An immutable tuple of String and value.
 The String is the feature name, which is used as the feature's unique identifier.
-  - FeatureInfo - A class representing information about the feature, e.g. the number of times it occurred in the dataset.
+  - VariableInfo - A class representing information about the feature, e.g. the number of times it occurred in the dataset.
-  - FeatureMap - A map from String to FeatureInfo objects.
+  - FeatureMap - A map from String to VariableInfo objects.
 When immutable, it also contains feature id numbers, although these should be treated as an implementation detail and not relied upon.
   - Model - A class that can make predictions of a specific Output type.